 OK, I’ve finally made a serious attempt to make a list of my favorite movies.
 This is always a really hard question for me to answer, especially since I spent the Late 80s/Early 90s working either at a movie theater or a video store or at both simultaneously.
 During that period I saw just about every movie released in the US and didn’t pay for any of them.
-This was also the period when I started buying Laserdiscs (1200 or so of them are in storage).
+This was also the period when I started buying Laserdiscs (1200 or so of them are in the basement).
 I love movies of all kinds and to pick one, or even ten is really difficult.

 As someone who watches movies over and over (who’s married to someone who does the same), I figure that a good place to start would be movies that I watch the most often.
 Then I added some that I love, but don’t watch that often (or often enough).
 I’ll keep adding to this list and will add some indication of why each is on the list at some point.